HomeDev GuideAPI Reference

 Re-index Search & Navigation

-If you are setting up a site from the beginning, this step is unnecessary; but for existing sites with existing content, you should run the EPiServer Find Content Indexing job in admin view to make sure your content is properly re-indexed.
+This step is unnecessary if you set up a site from the beginning.
+Still, for existing sites with existing content, you should run the EPiServer Find Content Indexing job in the admin view to ensure your content is properly re-indexed.

 Test and verify the API